Establishing and Grazing Native Warm Season Grass: How Average Daily Gain and Internal Parasite Burden are Affected in Weaned Lambs

 • Crop Production: cropping systems

-The problem of weaned lambs on pasture in the South is being severely infected with barber pole worms and affecting economic profitability.
+As stated before, the problem of weaned lambs on pasture in the South is being severely infected with barber pole worms and affecting economic profitability.
 This is through death loss of lambs, reduced weight gain, and getting to market later than planned.
 Going to market later may affect economics of an operation due to less lambs going to market during prime market days such as ethnic holidays where prices tend to be higher per pound.

 Any opinions, findings, conclusions, or recommendations expressed in this publication are those of the author(s) and do not necessarily reflect the view of the U.S. Department of Agriculture or SARE.